 While some assume that Brussels is a boring city filled with EU buildings, I think this is a huge misperception to say the least.
 So I was very picky when I chose the following 7 recommendations.

-1. Grand Place and the Royal Galleries
+1. From Grand Place & Royal Galleries to St Catherine

 Grand Place is the center of the centers and one of the most beautiful squares in Europe.

 In the post “From Brussels with chocolate“, here is where we started the chocolate trail in Belgian “chocolateries”.
 Basically if you hunt all the chocolate cool places, will get to see also the most important sights.
+Delicious and efficient!

 If you leave the square and walk on a little street called “Rue de la Collline” you will see the entrance of the Royal Galleries, or Les Galeries Royales Saint-Hubert.